Helpful tips for Traveling Abroad as Two (Raw) Vegans

 Just relax on the flight.
 It may be 14 hours, but also think of how many days it would’ve taken if you weren’t flying.
 Don’t try to just ‘past the time’.
 Just hang out and cherish the beautiful sounds of screaming children :-)

-You can sleep in the airport if you need to
+You can sleep in the airport if you need to - we've done it several times.

 Don’t trust the transportation people in the airport, unfortunately.
 Our first time visiting what we envisioned the pure, happy, land of smiles (aka Thailand), where none would do us wrong, resulted in a cab fare of $45 USD that was suppose to be around $3 USD.
 Buses and Uber are good options as well